Andrew-Reid/lichen.js/README.md

 **checker.width(width)**

 If width is provided, sets the edge length of each checker tile, in pixels.
 If not provided, returns the current value.
 Defaults to 10.

+### ln.stripe()

+Creates a new striped pattern

+`var stripe = ln.stripe();`

+**stripe.add()**

+Adds the stripe pattern to the DOM.
+Invoked on creation and with `stripe.use()`.
+Only need to use this method is to update the pattern in place, (re)adding or updating the pattern in the DOM.

+**stripe.angle(angle)**

+Takes an angle in degrees and rotates the pattern by that amount.
+If not provided, returns the current value.
+Defaults to 45.

+**stripe.fill([colors])**

+Takes an array of n colors.
+The number of color determines the number of unique stripes.
+If not provided, returns the current value.
+Defaults to `["steelblue","white"]`.

+If only one color is provided (either in an array or not), the pattern will add white as a second color.

+**stripe.opacity([opacities])**

+Takes an array (or single value) of opacities.
+Does not need to be the same length as the colors array - opacities will be recycled if there are less opacities than colors.
+If only one value is provided, sets the opacity of all strokes.

+If opacities are not provided, returns the current opacity values, defaults to `[1]`.

+**stripe.use()**

+Returns a string containing the location of the pattern.
+Can be used to set the fill of polygons, eg:

+`rect.attr("fill",stripe.use());`

+**stripe.width([widths])**

+Takes an array (or single value) of stripe widths.
+Does not need to be the same length as the colors array - widths will be recycled if there are less widths than colors.
+If only one value is provided, sets the width of all strokes.

+If widths are not provided, returns current widths, defaults to `[10]`.

+### ln.plaid()

+Creates a new plaid pattern

+`var plaid = ln.plaid();`

+**plaid.add()**

+Adds the plaid pattern to the DOM.
+Invoked on creation and with `plaid.use()`.
+Only need to use this method is to update the pattern in place, (re)adding or updating the pattern in the DOM.

+**plaid.angle(angle)**

+Takes an angle in degrees and rotates the pattern by that amount.
+If not provided, returns the current value.
+Defaults to 45.

+**plaid.fill([[colorsX],[colorsY]])**

+Designed to take an array containing two arrays of colors.
+One array will set the stripes for one the x axis, while the other will set the stripes for the y axis.

+If only one colors array is provided, it will be duplicated for each axis.

+If no array is provided, returns the current value.
+Defaults to `[["crimson","red"],["steelblue","white"]]`.

+**plaid.opacity([[opacitiesX],[opacitiesY]])**

+Designed to take an array containing two arrays of opacities.
+One array will set the stripe opacities for one the x axis, while the other will set the stripe opacities for the y axis.

+If only one opacities array is provided, it will be duplicated for each axis.

+If a single value is provided it will be used for all stripes.

+If no array is provided, returns the current value.
+Defaults to `[[0.5,0.8],[0.6,0.4]]`

+**plaid.use()**

+Returns a string containing the location of the pattern.
+Can be used to set the fill of polygons, eg:

+`rect.attr("fill",plaid.use());`

+**plaid.width([widths])**

+Designed to take an array containing two arrays of widths.
+One array will set the stripe widths for one the x axis, while the other will set the stripe widths for the y axis.

+If only one opacities array is provided, it will be duplicated for each axis.

+If a single value is provided it will be used for all stripes.

+If no array is provided, returns the current value.
+Defaults to `[[10,5],[12,6]]`

+### ln.cairo()

+Creates a new cairo pentagonal pattern

+`var cairo = ln.cairo();`

+**cairo.add()**

+Adds the cairo pattern to the DOM.
+Invoked on creation and with `cairo.use()`.
+Only need to use this method is to update the pattern in place, (re)adding or updating the pattern in the DOM.

+**cairo.angle(angle)**

+Takes an angle in degrees and rotates the pattern by that amount.
+If not provided, returns the current value.
+Defaults to 45.

+**cairo.fill([colors])**

+Requires an array of four colors.
+If no array is provided, returns the current values.
+Defaults to `["#2b8cbe","#a8ddb5","#7bccc4","#ccebc5"]`.

+**cairo.stroke(color)**

+If a color is provided, sets the stroke color of the pattern.
+If not provided, returns the current value.
+Defaults to black.

+**cairo.strokeWidth(width)**

+If a width is provided, sets the stroke width to the specified number, in pixels.
+If not provided, returns the current value.
+Defaults to 0.

+**cairo.use()**

+Returns a string containing the location of the pattern.
+Can be used to set the fill of polygons, eg:

+`rect.attr("fill",cairo.use());`